WHAT IS SUTR? WHO CAN APPLY? HOW MUCH DOES IT COST?

 3. What is a teacher residency program?
 A teacher residency is a rigorous full-time classroom apprenticeship alongside graduate coursework.
-Coursework will take place in the summers and on Mondays from 9:00am - 4:00pm during the school year.
-Residents will student teach alongside a mentor teacher during the school year on Tuesdays - Friday.
+Coursework will take place in the summer and on Mondays (in Fall semester) and Fridays (in Spring semester) from 8:00am - 4:00pm during the school year.
+Residents will student teach alongside a mentor teacher during the school year on Tuesday - Friday or Monday - Thursday.

 4. What is SUTR?
-Saint Paul Public Schools Urban Teacher Residency (SUTR) program aims to recruit, prepare and retain effective teachers from underrepresented backgrounds who reflect our diverse student population in Saint Paul Public Schools.
+Saint Paul Urban Teacher Residency (SUTR) program aims to recruit, prepare and retain effective teachers from shares similar life experiences as our diverse student population in Saint Paul Public Schools.
 SUTR is an innovative, graduate-level teacher residency program developed in partnership between Saint Paul Public Schools (SPPS) and the University of St. Thomas (UST).
 Residents will earn a master's degree and a teaching license.